 Each Unit has several lessons of couple minutes long.
 I only went through the first unit by far.
 It is well built with good progression – each lesson is built upon the previous one, with good examples and easy to follow instructions.
 By the time kids finish all the units, they will have a good understanding of computer language and programming, and be able to build a simple website of their own.

-Who can benefit from this app the most?
+Who can benefit from Codecademy the most?

-This app teaches kids writing codes.
+Codecademy teaches kids writing codes.
 If your child has never worked with programming and has no idea how computer language works, it is a good idea to use Hopscotch to learn the fundamental concepts.
 Another free app also does a good job in teaching basic computer language concept is LEGO Fix the Factory.
 Once they have the basic knowledge of how programming works, they can start with Codecademy to work with real codes.

-Codecademy works on iPhone, iPod and iPad.
-It is completely free.
-The lessons are also available for free on their website.
+Codecademy lessons are free on their website.